castleXM/xm-labs-AWScloudwatch/README.md

      aws_access_key_id = <YOUR ACCESS KEY>
      aws_secret_access_key = <YOUR SECRET KEY> ```

-1. Next, we will need to configure which logs we want to track
+3. Next, we will need to configure which logs we want to track
+* We will do this by downloading the following script `wget https://s3.amazonaws.com/aws-cloudwatch/downloads/awslogs-agent-setup-v1.0.py`
+* And then running the following `sudo python ./awslogs-agent-setup-v1.0.py --region us-east-1`